mythril-forge/homebrew-spells/spells/level-1/identify.md

 **Tags:** verbal, somatic, material, ritual

-**Material Components:** a pearl worth at least 100 gp and an owl feather
+**Material Components:** a pearl worth at least 500 sp and an owl feather

 ---